FLO-2DSoftware/FLO-2D-Docs/Build25/_sources/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst.txt

 .. vim: syntax=rst

-CHAPTER 3: PRE-PROCESSOR PROGRAMS
+Chapter 3: Pre-processor Programs
 =================================

-INTRODUCTION
+Introduction
 -------------

 There are two pre-processor programs to help to create or edit the FLO-2D data files: QGIS Plugin, and PROFILES.
 Tutorials and workshop lessons for some of the programs’ functions are available in the FLO-2D/flo_help subdirectory.
 A discussion of the commands in the PROFILES program is included in this manual.

-QGIS FLO-2D PLUGIN
+QGIS FLO-2D Plugin
 ------------------

 The FLO-2D Plugin for Quantum Geographical Interface System (QGIS) is a program developed to generate FLO-2D data files using QGIS.